Journey to the Far Side of the Sun: Production

-In the summer of 1967, during the filming of the Andersons' puppet series Captain Scarlet and the Mysterons, Jay Kanter travelled to London to set up a European production office for Universal Pictures.
+In 1967, producer Jay Kanter arrived in London to set up a European office for Universal Pictures.
 Kanter was open to funding promising film ideas, so Lew Grade, the Andersons' employer and financial backer, set up a meeting for Gerry Anderson to pitch a story about a hypothetical "mirror" Earth.
 On the inspiration for the film, Anderson said: "I thought, rather naively, what if there was another planet on the other side of the Sun, orbiting at exactly the same speed and the same size as Earth?
 That idea then developed into the planet being a replicated Earth and that's how it ended up, a mirrored planet".